aboutcode-org/scancode.io/docs/command-line-interface.rst

 - ``--pipeline PIPELINES`` Pipelines names to add on the project.

 .. tip::
-    Use the "pipeline_name:group1,group2" syntax to select steps groups:
+    Use the "pipeline_name:option1,option2" syntax to select steps options:

     ``--pipeline map_deploy_to_develop:Java,JavaScript``